tempelaar-team/qc_lab/docs/interactive_docs/spin-boson-example/change-algorithm.rst

 I want to use FSSH instead.
 ===========================

 Sure!
-Following the last example you can simply swap out `sim.algorithm` to use `FewestSwitchesSurfaceHopping`.
+Following the last example you can simply swap out ``sim.algorithm`` to use ``FewestSwitchesSurfaceHopping``.

 .. code-block:: python

-    from qc_lab.algorithms import FewestSwitchesSurfaceHopping
+    from qclab.algorithms import FewestSwitchesSurfaceHopping

     sim.algorithm = FewestSwitchesSurfaceHopping()